tatedavenport/SwimmingSwarm/Documentation/Software/Vizier.md

 # Installation
 1. Clone or download the [repository][1].
-2. Run the setup script from the vizier/python folder by running `sudo python3 setup.py install`
+2. Follow the installation instruction on the repository.
 3. Install Mosquitto by running `sudo apt-get install mosquitto`

 # Overview